munificent/finch/doc/markdown/expressions.markdown

 Arrays are objects like everything else, so they can be stored in variables, passed to methods, etc.

-## Method Binds
+## Method Binding

 One thing you commonly do in Finch is bind methods to objects.
 Finch doesn't have "class declarations" or anything formal like that.
 To make an object that does stuff, you basically make an object and then slap a bunch of methods on it.

-Like everything else, you can do that by sending a message to the object.
+You do that using the bind operator: `::`.
 If we have some object `fred`, we can add a method to it like this:

     :::finch
-    fred addMethod: "dance" body: { writeLine: "Sorry, I'm too sexy." }
+    fred :: dance { writeLine: "Sorry, I'm too sexy." }
+    fred dance ' Sorry, I'm too sexy.

 This also works for operators and keyword messages:

     :::finch
-    fred addMethod: "?" body: {|right|
+    fred :: ? right {
         writeLine: "What do I do with a " + right + "?"
     }

-    fred addMethod: "give:to:" {|gift who|
+    fred :: give: gift to: who {
         writeLine: "Here, " + who + ", have a " + gift + "."
     }

-It works, but it's a bit ugly.
-To make things a little nicer, Finch has a little syntactical sugar for binding methods.
-The above methods could also be bound like this:
+    fred ? "plunger"
+    fred give: "plunger" to: "Bill"

+It's common to want to define a number of methods on an object all at once.
+To make that easier, you can also use parentheses after `::` and define a group of methods, like so:

     :::finch
+    fred :: (
-    fred :: dance { writeLine: "Sorry, I'm too sexy." }
+        dance { writeLine: "Sorry, I'm too sexy." }

-    fred :: ? right {
-        writeLine: "What do I do with a " + right + "?"
+        ? right { writeLine: "What do I do with a " + right + "?" }
-    }

-    fred :: give: gift to: who {
+        give: gift to: who {
             writeLine: "Here, " + who + ", have a " + gift + "."
         }

-It's cleaner, and it also makes sure you have the right number of arguments.
+    )

 ## Combining Expressions: Precedence and Associativity